Vizzuality/gefc-api/README.md

 ### Data transform

-- `indicators:populate_meta`: For existing indicators that are not visualized in a sankey diagram, recalculates the visualisation metadata that is used to configure frontend visualisations.
+- `populate_extra_info`: Recalculates Indicator visualization meta that is used to configure frontend visualisations.
    Should only be executed after `widgets:import_json_file` or `widgets:import_json_folder`
 - `indicators:populate_sankey_meta`: For existing indicators that are visualized in a sankey diagram, recalculates the visualisation metadata that is used to configure frontend visualisations.
 Should only be executed after `widgets:import_json_file` or `widgets:import_json_folder`